openmc-dev/openmc/docs/source/methods/cross_sections.rst

 ----------------------

-In OpenMC, the data governing the interaction of neutrons with various nuclei for continous-energy problems are represented using an HDF5 format that can be produced by converting files in the ACE format, which is used by MCNP_ and Serpent_.
+In OpenMC, the data governing the interaction of neutrons with various nuclei for continuous-energy problems are represented using an HDF5 format that can be produced by converting files in the ACE format, which is used by MCNP_ and Serpent_.
 ACE-format data can be generated with the NJOY_ nuclear data processing system, which converts raw `ENDF/B data`_ into linearly-interpolable